 COAT COLOR: Black, brown, gray, white and black

 Newfoundlands generally have a very sweet personality, and they love people.
 They're even typically great around kids thanks to their calm and gentle temperament.
 Newfies have a moderate energy level and thus don't need an excessive amount of exercise and play each day.

 |Amount of Shedding||Medium|

 History of the Newfoundland

-The Newfoundland dog breed originates from the Canadian province of Newfoundland, where it has a rich history as an ideal working dog.
-These superb water dogs have assisted fisherman, rescued potential drowning victims, and hauled carts.
+The Newfoundland originates from the Canadian province of Newfoundland, where it has a rich history as a working dog.
+Dating back to the early 1800s, Newfies were used to assist fishermen, aid in water rescues, and haul fishing nets and carts.
 It is believed that the ancestors of Newfies were brought to Newfoundland by European fisherman.
-Though their exact lineage is widely debated, the most popular theory suggests that the Newfie evolved from Great Pyrenees dogs and black retrievers.
+Although their exact lineage is widely debated, the most popular theory suggests that the Newfie evolved from Great Pyrenees dogs and black retrievers.

-Other famous owners include Emily Dickinson, Ulysses S. Grant, Lyndon B. Johnson, Robert F. Kennedy, composer Richard Wagner, and John James Audubon.
+There have been several famous Newfies throughout history.
+Explorers Lewis and Clark brought a Newfoundland named Seaman with them as they journeyed across the land.
+Other famous owners include Emily Dickinson, Ulysses S. Grant, Lyndon B. Johnson, Robert F. Kennedy, composer Richard Wagner, and ornithologist John James Audubon.

 Common Health Problems